 If you focus solely on your search engine KPIs, then you may start to pay too much attention to the technical aspects of acquisition, namely technical SEO.
 It can be easy to become focused upon these metrics without understanding their wider implications.

-For example, we know that websites need to have a mobile-first approach to design and build.
-This is because consumers are increasingly using their phones and/or tablets to browse and shop online.
 An SEO team may recommend that you make minor changes to a page to improve its visibility on mobile to improve the search engine performance.
 Your SEO team could suggest reducing the number of images in a bid to improve site speed.

 However, because their sole focus is upon the technicalities of SEO, they may not have to consider whether those changes could hurt that pages’ conversion rate.

-The result could be that whilst that particular page ranks better organically, the conversion rates drop.
-As a result, your business may need to invest more in paid-spending activities to make up for the lower conversion rate.
+Ultimately, your business may need to invest more in paid-spending activities to make up for the lower conversion rate.

 Taking a CRO-first approach